Technicali/cqrs-commands/README.md

 var commands = require('cqrs-commands');
 ```

-Additionally, you need to register any commands you want to provide within your application's configuration block.
-You can specify
+Now you can provide actual commands to the client.
+For that, register them within your application's configuration block.
+You can
-an arbitrary number of commands within the parameter array:
+specify an arbitrary number of commands within the parameter array:

 ```javascript
 app.use(commands([ 'createFoo' ]));